greenfield932/CarND-Kidnapped-Vehicle-Project/README.md

 # Kidnapped Vehicle (Particle Filter) project

 This project implements a 2 dimensional particle filter in C++.
-Particle filter uses a set of landmarks on a map and initial localization information (analogous to what a GPS would provide).
+Particle filter performs localization of the vehicle based on landmarks and initial information about vehicle position and orientation.
 The filter performs the following steps:

 * Initialization

+Initial localization information provided by the simulator and set to particles with noise.

 * Prediction